jdbostonbu-ops/DeveloperPlayhouse/README.md

 The engine behind the Playhouse uses a 2D Canvas API with a few clever tricks:
 - **State Management:** Tracks `isDrawing` via mousedown/mouseup listeners to ensure you only paint when you want to.
 - **Memory Management:** Automatically revokes object URLs after downloads to keep the browser running lean.
-- **Selector Logic:** Because `document.querySelector('a')` will only pick the first `<a>`tag it finds in your HTML file, the order of elements is critical.
-If a standard web link were placed before the Download link, clicking that link would trigger both the site navigation and the canvas download logic at once.
+- **Selector Logic:** The script uses `document.querySelector('a')`, which will only pick the first tag it finds in the HTML file.
+In this layout, that first tag is the 'Download' link.
+Because the code stops searching after the first match, all subsequent links (like MDN or Email) are untouched by the JavaScript and continue to function as regular hyperlinks.

 # 🎮 How to Use
 - **Pick a color** from the dynamic swatches.